Airthrix/AliceSkyGardenT3/README.md

    # Compression (Already included in the framework)
     model.compress_model_weights().save("compressed_model")
-(Before training, most of the parameters within the framework have been automatically quantized to {-1,0,1}.
-Finally, the compressed_weights.safetensors generated after the final training is the weight file with the smallest volume)
+(Before training, The framework will automatically quantify most of the parameters to {-1,0,1}.
+Finally, compressed_weights.safetensors generated after final training is the weight file with the smallest volume)

    # Deployment (Already included in the framework)